 "It’s a little bit scary when Contador attacks." - Tommy V

-Is it now i should post a video of Schleck from 08 to back up my opinion on him being 82 in mountain Grin Contador is allot better than now than he was then last year, i think we all know Froome was the best in top condition last year.
+Is it now i should post a video of Schleck from 08 to back up my opinion on him being 82 in mountain Contador is allot better than now than he was then last year, i think we all know Froome was the best in top condition last year.

 Edited by Naskela on 27-07-2014 11:30